howisjames/howisjt-com/content/posts/travel-galveston.md

 ---

 ![View of church steeple, rooftops and Gulf in the distance.](/images/travel/galveston/galveston-320px.jpg#floatright) Our family spring trip this year will be to Galveston, Texas for Easter weekend.
-As they attend different schools, our son's spring breaks didn't coincide, so four days at Easter was the best we could do.
 Galveston Island is roughly a 5-hour drive from home, so we will be able to get three nights, two full days, and two half-days of fun out of this family trip.
+This will be our first pleasure trip into Texas as a family.
 We rented an Air B&B cottage next to Galveston's "Silk Stocking" district.
-It is pet-friendly and has a fenced backyard so our dog Woody can travel with us.
+The rental is pet-friendly and has a fenced backyard so our dog Woody can travel with us.
 I think he will love exploring nearby Kempner Park just two blocks away.
+We will be halfway between the beach and the historic downtown and seaport.
+Considering the maritime past, there are lots of connections to New Orleans and south Louisiana.
+We expect some things will be familiar, but hope many others will be new and interesting.

 ## Trip Prep

 ![Our Air B&B](/images/travel/galveston/google-street-view-320px.jpg#floatright)
-As we settled on Galveston, I started searching for travel library books, reading blogs, and listening to Galveston-related podcasts.
+Once we settled on Galveston as our destination, I started searching for travel library books, reading blogs, and listening to Galveston-related podcasts.
 I found some real jewels which I'll share here.
 Using these resources, and after reserving our accomodations, I built another web-map of attractions we may wish to see during our stay.
 The points on this map are pulled from a Google Sheet.

 **View my [Interactive Map](https://howisjames.github.io/maps/galveston/)**